old-hangouts/old-hangouts-chrome-extension/readme.md

 ## Notice you might get two alerts
 * Dismiss the disable update Hangouts alert
 * Don't disable developer mode extensions
+* Don't move or delete the folder you added in Chrome (otherwise you will have to redo the installation steps)

 ## Installation - step by step